FactorySimPy/FactorySimPy/docs/basic_components.md

 **Monitoring and Reporting**
-The Machine component reports the following key metrics:
+The machine component reports the following key metrics:

 1. Total number of items processed
 2. Time spent in each state